 |#5||Kong Puppy Binkie||Chew Toy||Fun alternative to the regular Kong|

 If you’ve never used a Kong before, the key feature is that it can be stuffed with food.
-Challenging your dog to lick treats or kibble out of the cavity is a great way to keep him entertained.
-For an extra challenge, try freezing food inside the Kong before giving it to your puppy.
-A cold Kong provides the added bonus of soothing sore puppy gums.
+Challenging your pet to lick dog-safe snacks out of the cavity is a great way to keep him entertained.
+For an extra challenge, try freezing dog food inside the Kong before giving it to your puppy.
+A cold Kong provides the added bonus of soothing sore gums.

 One of the great things about the Kong is that it can be used for a range of activities, including play, entertainment, and training.
-It’s great for encouraging your puppy to settle, for example, which is handy when crate training, visitors arrive, or you need to leave your puppy for a short time.
+It’s great for encouraging your dog to settle, for example, which is handy when crate training, visitors arrive, or you need to leave him for a short time.
 It also doubles as a fetch toy, as the shape makes it bounce in unpredictable ways.

 Make sure you select an appropriate size though.
-If the Kong is too small, it could be frustrating for a bigger puppy to access the food.
-Also, if your puppy is an extreme chewer with power jaws, the tougher Classic Red Kong might be a better option.
+If the Kong is too small, it could be frustrating for a bigger breed to access the food.
+Also, if your dog is an extreme chewer with power jaws, the tougher Classic Red Kong might be a better option.

 Tip: Common Kong stuffing options include doggy-safe peanut butter (make sure it doesn’t contain xylitol), bananas and wet dog food.
 For creative stuffing inspiration, check out these recipe ideas.

 One of the great things about this toy is the combination of ridges, raised nubs, and different shapes.
-This variety makes it more stimulating for a puppy to chew.
+This variety makes it more stimulating to chew.
 It’s also designed to be worn down gradually, which reduces the chance of big pieces breaking off.

 The puppy Nylabone range is more flexible than the company’s tougher adult products.
 This makes it less likely to damage teeth, but powerful puppies might be more likely to fracture it.
-For this reason, you should always supervise your puppy with this toy.
+For this reason, you should always supervise your dog with this toy (and other puppy teething toys.)

 Unlike simple chew toys, the Petstages has knotted streamers, flags, and ribbons on the outer shell.
 This is great for curious puppies, as there are a variety of textures to play with.
 You can also freeze the toy, which creates a crunchy and cool texture to relieve sore gums.